Wolfgang Breuer, Professor, School of Business and Economics, RTWH Aachen University

 Typically, firms borrow in home currency, but other currencies are sometimes chosen, e.g. when FX payments are due or as FX hedging.
 The occurrence of cryptocurrencies, commonly traded on platforms, opens new alternatives.
 Not being legal tender is just one of their features worth an in-depth analysis.
 Platform is also an important keyword when it comes to crowdfunding and tokenization.
 They may serve several purposes and come in different institutional settings.

 Some businesses have to comply with special restrictions when optimizing their cost of capital.
 Banks’ regulatory capital requirements, providing a rationale for contingent convertible bonds, are one case in point, Shariah-compliant bonds of Islamic firms are another.

-Summing up, we cordially invite submissions investigating under-researched financial instruments and innovative financial markets.
+Summing up, we cordially invite submissions investigating under-researched financial instruments and innovative financial markets, unusual financing situations or the application of new methodological approaches.
 As partially indicated above, topics may include, but are not limited to,

 • comparisons between leasing contracts and loan contracts,

 • securitization, e.g. as an alternative to factoring,

 • scope and limits of cryptocurrency platforms as funding sources,

 • contingent convertible bonds as regulatory bank capital,

 • past and future role of Islamic finance,

 • the financial implications of the Covid-19 pandemic